ncomputers/neo/docs/OPERATIONS.md

 ```

 This should trigger a Slack message in `#ops` and an email to
 `ops@example.com`.
-A scheduled GitHub Actions job sends this once a month
+Scheduled GitHub Actions jobs send this once a month
-to ensure the route stays healthy.
+against both production and staging to ensure the route stays healthy.